adrianocarvalhohamsa/hamsa-privacy-setup/Environment_Setup.md

     ![Deploy Rollup Server Output](./media/rollup-server_deploy-output.png)
     ![.env file Rollup verify config deploy](./media/rollup_verify_config.png)

-    - Localize no arquivo `./server/node{1,2 ou 3}/.env` a variável de ambiente: `ROLLUP_VERIFYCONFIG_VERIFYCONTRACT`;
-    - Atualize o valor existente pelo valor destacado acima;

-6. No mesmo arquivo `./server/node{1,2 ou 3}/.env` do Node, localize a variável `L1_URL` e atualize com o endereço de IP/URI do servidor Layer 1 (Hyperledger Besu utlizado).
+    - Locate the environment variable `ROLLUP_VERIFYCONFIG_VERIFYCONTRACT` in the file `./server/node{1,2 or 3}/.env;` update the existing value with the value highlighted above.

+2. In the same file `./server/node{1,2 or 3}/.env` of the Node, locate the variable L1_URL and update it with the IP address/URI of the Layer 1 server (Hyperledger Besu that you using).

     ![./server/node{1,2 ou 3}/.env file](./media/L1_server_address.png)